Rahulprakash77/Two-stage-miller-compensated-OPAMP-design-/README.md

 The project flow goes as follows:
 1. Declaring design specifications.
-2.calculating the DC parameter using Dc analysis of nmos and pmos (μpCox and μnCox).
+2. calculating the DC parameter using Dc analysis of nmos and pmos (μpCox and μnCox).
-3.calculating the min and max threshold value of m1 and m3 mos 4.designing full circuit and make proper wire connection 5.check all mosfet working region through Dc analysis 6.ploting bode plot through ac analysis
+3. calculating the min and max threshold value of m1 and m3 mos
+4. designing full circuit and make proper wire connection
+5. check all mosfet working region through Dc analysis
+6. ploting bode plot through ac analysis
 7. checking all other parameter ( CMRR , slew rate , ICMR , power dissipation )